Department of German and Dutch

 Structure of the courseAll beginners will spend one year preparing for the Part IA examination in German, whether they are total beginners, have some basic familiarity with the language or have done GCSE German.
 The first year course will concentrate heavily on acquiring the basic elements of the language, with an introduction to literary texts; in the second year beginners are able to take part in more advanced language classes.
 The course is taught four mornings a week throughout the academic year, by two teachers in alternate weeks.
 In addition, supervisions for the oral and literature components of the course will be arranged by the Department.
 These normally consist of one one-hour session a week throughout the year for oral work, and one extra session a week in the Easter Term for literature.
 Back to top

-- The best modern grammar, which you will need throughout your university course, is Hammer's, German Grammar and Usage (Revised edition, ed M Durrell) (Edward Arnold).
+- The best modern reference grammar, which you will need throughout your university course, is Hammer's German Grammar and Usage (M. Durrell, Arnold 2011)

 - One of your challenges will be acquiring sufficient vocabulary.
-Although the course will introduce you to quite a wide range, you can also help yourself in other ways - eg by systematic learning of word-groups.
-We recommend S. Fagan, Using German Vocabulary, CUP 2004 for this: you will in any case need it later on.
+The course will introduce you to quite a wide range of vocabulary and there are vocabulary trainer apps to go with DaF kompakt which you can buy.
+You can also help yourself in other ways - eg by systematic learning of word-groups.
+We recommend Using German Vocabulary (S. Fagan, CUP 2004) for this and you will in any case need it later on in your course.
 If you find it more helpful to see vocabulary in context, you might try looking at some dual-language texts: several are published by Penguin and the German publishers dtv (Deutscher Taschenbuch Verlag).
-You might also like to try dipping into German magazines related to your leisure interests.

 Spending time in Germany